LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Items/weapons/Void Cleavers.md

 **Void Charges**
 Once per long rest, the swords bestow upon their wielder the ability to bend reality, allowing them to step into the void and emerge elsewhere using the Dimension Door spell.

-The blade possesses three charges, which can be expended after successfully striking a creature with an attack.
-Upon expending a charge, the wielder can choose one of the following effects:
+The blade possesses three charges, which can be expended to choose one of the following effects:
+- **Void Traversal**:
 - **Void Tear:** The blade resonates with an otherworldly force, dealing an additional 3d6 force damage to the target.
 - **Void Displacement:** The wielder harnesses the weapon's interdimensional properties to banish the struck creature to a visible location within 30 feet of the wielder.
 The creature must be Medium size or smaller to be affected by this ability.

+after successfully striking a creature with an attack.
+Upon expending a charge, the wielder can